EleniChristopoulou/MCP_DiscordBot/README.md

   Turn on the switch for Developer Mode. ✅ <br>

   Go to your server in Discord.

+# Visual Studio Code

+  When opening the Visual Studio Code we 'll now make a directory just for our project

+  `mkdir 'NameOfMyDir'`
+  `cd 'NameOfMyDir'`

+## Script
-  Right-click on the server name or icon (in the left sidebar).
+  Now it the part where we 'll download the script locally Right-click on the server name or icon (in the left sidebar).
   Select “Copy Server ID.”
 Paste it temporarily in the smae txt file, our token is.